Harveys Supermarkets: 2018 Bankruptcy

-Harveys Today

 The Harveys brand continued to adjust under the Southeastern Grocers watch.
 In June 2014, soon after the acquisition of the former Delhaize stores was complete, three Winn-Dixie stores in the Albany, Georgia, area were converted to the Harveys banner.
 At the same time, seven Harveys stores in Georgia were converted over to the Winn-Dixie banner.
 These stores converted included three in Brunswick, two in Valdosta and one in Saint Marys.

 In May 2016, Southeastern unveiled its new Harveys Supermarket store concept at a former Winn-Dixie location in Jacksonville, Florida.
 Two months later, Southeastern Grocers rebranded an existing BI-LO location in Charlotte, North Carolina, to the Harveys banner.
 This became the first North Carolina location for the Harveys brand.

 In November 2016, Southeastern Grocers continued the Harveys expansion by converting 16 Winn-Dixie and BI-LO stores to the Harveys Supermarket banner.
 These included two BI-LO locations in Augusta, Georgia, two additional Charlotte, North Carolina, BI-LO locations, three BI-LO locations in Columbia, South Carolina, and a BI-LO location in Greenwood, South Carolina.
 An additional seven Winn-Dixie Florida locations were converted with six of them in Jacksonville.
 Fifty-five other Harveys locations, mainly in Georgia, were upgraded at the same time.

 In May 2017, Southeastern Grocers announced the closing of a Harveys store in Albany, Georgia, as part of a corporate-wide closure of 23 locations along with the elimination of some department lead roles at stores.

 In July 2017, it was announced that Southeastern Grocers would debut the Harveys brand in the Central and West Florida markets with the conversion of 7 Winn-Dixie stores with the conversions taking place in early August.
 In October, Southeastern announced that three more West Florida Winn-Dixie stores would be converted to the Harveys brand in November, growing their store count to 80.

 In February 2019, Southeastern announced plans to shut down 22 units, including two Harveys locations in Florida and South Carolina.

 On June 9, 2020, Southeastern Grocers sold 16 Harveys Supermarkets, along with 46 BI-LO locations, to Ahold Delhaize subsidiary Food Lion; the deal also included transitioning BI-LO's Mauldin, South Carolina, distribution center over to Ahold Delhaize USA Distribution, LLC.
 Both of these closed in the first half of 2021, at which point over 60 stores began to transition to the Food Lion banner.

 In 2023, expecting to conclude the deal the following year, Aldi announced that it would buy the chain and maintain its units under the Harveys or Aldi banners.

 In March 2024, it was reported that Aldi had completed its purchase of Harveys Supermarkets.

 On February 7, 2025, a consortium of private investors, spearheaded by the current CEO and President of Southeastern Grocers Inc. (SEG), Anthony Hucker, and C&S Wholesale Grocers, announced it had acquired Southeastern Grocers and its Winn-Dixie and Harveys Supermarket banners from ALDI U.S.